SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 MonsterFactory
 - Factory class that creates monsters

+Monsternexus
+- Nexus for Monsters.
+Implements Nexus.

+MonsterTeam
+- Team of monsters, implements Iterable<String> and inherits Team.

+Nexus
+- Interface for all types of nexus in World.
+Implemented by HeroNexus and MonsterNexus.

 Paladin
 - Class for paladin, inherits Hero

+PlainCell
+- Cell type PlainCell, inherits Cell.

 Potions
 - Class for potions, inherits Item

+RPG
+- Class for all RPG games.
+Inherits Game and inherited by LOV.

 Sorcerer
 - Class for sorcerer, inherits Hero